- JudgeMate for scooter contests

 The last decade has seen freestyle scootering reach new levels of professionalism.
 Ryan Williams (R Willy) became the sport's first true superstar, landing historic tricks like the world's first triple backflip on a scooter (he also performed the first triple frontflip on a BMX bike) and consistently competing alongside BMX and skateboard legends at events like Nitro World Games.
 His crossover success brought mainstream attention and legitimacy to scootering.

 Competition formats evolved significantly.
-Events now feature distinct categories—Street, Park, Big Air, and Flatland—each with specialized judging criteria.
-The scoring system has become more sophisticated, accounting for factors like technical difficulty coefficients, amplitude, flow, and originality.
-Modern scooter competitions utilize electronic scoring systems, instant replay capabilities, and live streaming infrastructure that would have been unimaginable in the sport's early days.
+Events now feature distinct categories—Street, Park, Big Air, and Flatland, each with specialized judging criteria.
+The scoring system has grown more detailed, accounting for factors like technical difficulty coefficients, amplitude, flow, and originality.
+Today's scooter competitions run electronic scoring systems, instant replay capabilities, and live streaming infrastructure that would have been unimaginable in the sport's early days.

 Major breakthroughs include scootering's inclusion in prestigious multi-sport events and the development of standardized judging protocols.
 Organizations like FISE have established full scoring rubrics that weight difficulty multipliers against execution and style.
 This professionalization of judging has reduced controversy and created more consistent results across different events.